-Marella (the new name for Thomson Cruises) unashamedly markets itself on the basis of value rather than luxury, and it has been able to keep its costs low by acquiring older ships from other operators rather than launching its own.
+Marella (formerly Thomson Cruises) unashamedly markets itself on the basis of value rather than luxury, and it has been able to keep its costs low by acquiring older ships from other operators rather than launching its own.
 Whilst that means that it has an older fleet than many of its rivals, its customers are by and large happy to sacrifice some of the technology and facilities that might be found on newer vessels in exchange for a holiday which allows them to stretch their budget further.

 Without question, Marella's main selling point is value.
 It does not come close to competing with its main rivals on innovation or luxury, but what it does do is open up cruising to a whole new section of the market by providing basic quality cruise holidays at surprisingly affordable prices.